open-quantum-safe/liboqs/CONTRIBUTING.md

 ### New features

-Any PR introducing a new feature is expected to contain a test of this feature and this test should be part of the CI pipeline, preferably using Github CI.
+Any PR introducing a new feature is expected to contain a test of this feature and this test should be part of the CI pipeline.

 ## Failsafe